benmariner99/me-239-intro-to-data-science/_sources/lecture07/probability-common-sense.md

 ```

 Note that the mathematical theory is not unique.
-The is some indeterminacy equivalent to picking probability units.
+There is some indeterminacy equivalent to picking units.
 Of course, we will follow the common assumption of using zero for impossibility and one for certainty.

 ```{important}